HomeBlog50 Jazz Standards You Need To Know

 “Have You Met Miss Jones” – Written by Richard Rodgers and Lorenz Hart.

-This charming piece by Richard Rodgers and Lorenz Hart from the Swing Era is beloved for its catchy melody and unexpected harmonic progression.
-Particularly, the bridge’s sequence of key changes is seen as a unique exercise for improvisation.
+This charming piece by Richard Rodgers and Lorenz Hart from the Swing Era is beloved for its catchy melody and unexpected harmonic complexity.
+The bridge’s sequence of key changes is a challenging exercise for jazz players.

 Be sure to check out: